27410/27410-group-assigment-12/README.md

 ## Project summary (<300 words)
 > The aim of this project is to examine different ways to obtain overproduction of undecylprodigiosin in S. coelicolor in silico using an already existing genome-scale
-> metabolic model (GSM) In this report, we use different cell engineering strategies for optimazing the production of undecylprodigiosin in S. coelicolor by using
+> metabolic model (GSM).
+In this report, we use different cell engineering strategies for optimazing the production of undecylprodigiosin in S. coelicolor by using
-> computational methods to modify the GSM model, including including media optimization, alternative carbon sources, upregulation and downregulation of specific genes,
+> computational methods to modify the GSM model, including media optimization, alternative carbon sources, upregulation and downregulation of specific genes,
 > gene knockout, and co-factor swapping.